openintegrationhub/Connectors/ApplicationDocuments/README.md

 # Application Documents

-This folder includes all application documents needed to apply for the funding of the creation of a connector.

-The `20171204_OIH-Bewerbungsunterlagen.zip` contains the following content:

-1. A `short description` of the open integration hub overall purpose
-2. An `application form` for the connector funding
-3. A `presentation (info slides)` to provide additional information on the open integration hub project and the connector funding
+Growth of the Community is important to us.
+This also means increasing the number of connectors to provide more possible integrations to users of the framework.
+Therefore we frequently set up funding programmes to support development of connectors.

+The last 10 funded Partners are still in the process of development.
+There are no further funds available right now.

-If you are interested in a connector funding, please send your application to **connector@openintegrationhub.de**
+If you are interested in a connector funding, please get in touch via **connector@openintegrationhub.de**